How President Biden Handles a Divided America Will Define His Legacy

 Many Trump voters, of course, did stand up for the rule of law in the bitter aftermath of the election: the Republican lawmakers who certified the result in their states; the local officials who refused to bend to Trump’s pressure; the conservative judges who threw out baseless lawsuits; the GOP members of Congress who risked their political futures to vote for his impeachment.
 Many received death threats in response.
 “I got one around my birthday in the middle of November that said, ‘Enjoy your last cake,'” recalls Georgia GOP election official Gabriel Sperling, who repeatedly shot down Trump’s false claims of election fraud.
 U.S. District Judge Matthew Brann, a conservative who dismissed Trump’s legal attempt to invalidate nearly 7 million votes cast in Pennsylvania, says he got threats “that would make a sailor blush.”
 At least one GOP lawmaker who voted to impeach Trump for inciting the mob bought body armor to protect himself.

 But Biden’s inauguration marked a turning of the page.
 If Trump’s rhetoric invited conspiracy theorists and white supremacists into the middle of the political arena, Biden has wagered his presidency on an ability to banish them to the fringes, and to restore a sense of calm and decency, if not total agreement.
-“Hear me clearly: disagreement must not lead to disunion,” he said .
+“Hear me clearly: disagreement must not lead to disunion,” he said.
 “I pledge this to you: I will be President for all Americans.
 And I promise you, I will fight as hard for those who did not support me as for those who did.”

 Although the nation braced for violence, Biden took the oath without interruption.
 Speaking from the site of a violent insurrection, he argued the events of recent weeks had vindicated the strength of American institutions–a message he sought to project to the world.
 “America has been tested,” he said from the Capitol steps.
 “And we’ve come out stronger for it.